 Henry Holiday flipped the “nose” of Gheeraert’s “head” before using it as the Banker’s nose in his pictorial allusion to Gheeraerts’ etching.
 Probably not intended by Gheeraets but discovered by Holiday: Flipping the nose yields a different nose with a different shape.

 Interestingly, in Henry Holiday’s illustrations to The Hunting of the Snark, the Banker is depicted with different faces.
-It took me two years (and perhaps many colorful markers) before I noticed the nose job done by Henry Holiday before he transplanted Gheeraert’s nose to this version of the Banker’s face.
+It took me two years (and perhaps many colorful markers) before I noticed the nose job done by Henry Holiday when he transplanted Gheeraert’s nose to this version of the Banker’s face.